vinfante1346/visualizations/README.md

 **Cortex Services**

-Many Cortex Search and Cortex Analyst services can be added.
+Many Cortex Agent, Search, and Analyst services can be added.
 Ideal descriptions are both highly descriptive and mutually exclusive.
 Only the explicitly listed Cortex services will be available as tools in the MCP client.

 **Other Services**